Toloka/VLDB2021_Crowd_Science_Challenge/README.md

 - Crowd Transcriptions (responses.csv).
 This file contains triples (id of audio, transcription, id of annotator).

 Your model should work with crowd transcriptions to aggregate them into a single transcription of each audio.
-Please see [Competition Goal and Evaluation](https://competitions.codalab.org/competitions/30835#learn_the_details-evaluation) section on the competition page for more details.

 ## How to make a submission